 Don’t worry too much about how many undies and socks you should pack: Basically, every hotel and hostel has a washer and a dryer so packing just for a couple of days is totally fine.

-Maybe I should have mentioned this already in my How (not) to behave in JAPAN post: Japanese people don’t dress sloppy.
+Maybe I should have mentioned this already in my How (not) to behave in JAPAN post: Japanese people don’t dress sloppily.

 No, not everyone is wearing Miyake or Yamamoto, but you won’t see people in sweatpants or yoga pants or grown men in shorts – people tend to dress rather on the classic-formal side.

-For hiking and biking, I had a pair of rather dressy linen shorts with me which I was combining with little blouses in matching colors.
+For hiking and biking, I had a pair of rather dressy linen shorts with me.
+I was combining them with little blouses in matching colors.